thom4parisot/wp-less/readme.txt

 The plugin lets you concentrate on what you need: coding CSS.
 Everything else is handled automatically, from cache management to user delivery.
 Seriously.

+= Documentation =

+Advanced topics on how to use the plugin API are [available on the Github project wiki](https://github.com/oncletom/wp-less/wiki).

 = Requirements =

 The sole requirement is to use WordPress API and LESS convention: the `.less` extension.